planetlambert/turing/GUIDE.md

 #### First-order logic 101

-- Propositions are sentences that can be true or false.
+- Propositions are sentences that can be true or false
   - Ex: It will snow today
   - Repesented by capital letters ($X$, $Y$, etc.)
 - $\vee$ represents OR